Monday, March 31, 2008

 I don't have to picture it.
 I lived it.

 My third grade teacher had a reputation that was passed on from the outgoing class to the incoming one each year.
 The old class delighted in the mild panic that rose to the face of each new third grader as he or she was told the whispered details about this teacher.
-And so, we new third graders of 1977 came into our classroom on the first day of school with a healthy dose of trepidation, and an irresistible sense of curiosity.
+And so, we new third graders came into our classroom on the first day of school with a healthy dose of trepidation, and an irresistible sense of curiosity.

 She went on with the usual first day stuff - class rules, where the bathrooms were, keep your eyes in your own class.
 (Remember now, from yesterday's post, this was an open space school.
 There were no walls, or doors.
 The classroom spaces were delineated by strategically placed low bookshelves, carts, tables and chart holders.
 So that last one, keeping your attention with your own class, had high importance.)